ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 about_authors: ["kpeskova"]
 ---

-In our [previous](/blog/tech-stories/how-to-get-a-simple-go-app-on-kubernetes/) blog post we described how to implement logging and config parsing.
+In our [previous blog post](/blog/tech-stories/how-to-get-a-simple-go-app-on-kubernetes/) we described how to implement logging and config parsing.
-After simply writing our own UTC-formatter we continue with the overwrite order of the configuration.
+After writing our own UTC-formatter, we continued with the overwrite order of the configuration.
-In total we have four different sources of configuration options:
+In total we used four different sources of configuration options:

-1. hard coded constants, defaults if nothing else is set
+1. hard-coded constants (defaults if nothing else is set)
-1. config file entries, could also be commented out
+2. config file entries (could also be commented out)
-1. environment variables
+3. environment variables
-1. program parameters
+4. program parameters

-To implement the overwrite in this order, where the hard-coded constants have the lowest priority and the program parameter the highest, we use two popular frameworks.
+To implement the overwrite in this order, meaning the hard-coded constants have the lowest priority and the program parameter the highest, we used two popular frameworks.
 [Viper](https://github.com/spf13/viper){:target="_blank"} is used for the configuration file parsing in combination with [Pflag](https://github.com/spf13/pflag){:target="_blank"} for the program parameters.
-To glue all together we are using the self written recursive method _MergeFileWithPFlags_, which results in the final program intern config object we want.
+To glue everything together, we used the self-written recursive method _MergeFileWithPFlags_, which results in the final program intern config object we want.

 ## Goals

-In this blog post we want to continue with the remaining CI/CD related requirements.
+In this blog post we want to continue with the remaining CI/CD related requirements:

 + meet current quality requirements in the development process
 (smoke and acceptance test)